 Command parameters: Two numbers separated by a semicolon (;) denote port index and MCSC channel index.
+For an MCSC-disabled port, the channel index is 0.

 Reply parameters: TCP client connection control index as shown in the following table

 0 Any character

 1 Manual connection

 2 Start up

 3 With DSR on